 How do I get a free library card?

-I am not a Jaffrey resident.
+I am not a Jaffrey or Sharon resident.
 Can I still get a card?

 Yes!
 If you own property, or work or attend school in Jaffrey, you are eligible for a free library card.
 If you vacation in Jaffrey or live in a nearby town, you may register for a single user, non-resident library card at a cost of $30 for six (6) months or $60 for a full year.
 A household (multi-user) non-resident card is $75 for a year, and we offer a senior discount of only $30 per year for anyone over the age of 65.